Library News

 Event Rachel

-Well done to all our students for their excellent conduct and their enthusiasm, and we look forward to launching the HBA in March next year with now, no doubt, a multitude of keen Year 8 students to voice their views on the next selection of books.
+Well done to all our students for their excellent conduct and their enthusiasm, and we look forward to launching the HBA in March with now a multitude of keen Year 8 students to voice their views on the next selection of books.

 Sora